-NOTE: Dashed lines represent service parts cut lines.

-NOTE: The A-pillar and sill areas are dedicated to where they are to be sectioned, as compared to the general location within the outlined areas. .

-Collision Information SIDE APERTURE (OUTER)

-- 2 A-PILLAR SECTIONING LOCATIONS (see note)

-- 3 SILL SECTIONING LOCATIONS (see note)

-- 4 SERVICE PARTS CUT LOCATIONS (see note)
+- WARNING: When sectioning the Outer Body Side B-pillar, care must be taken as NOT to cut into the B-pillar reinforcement. - WARNING: Failure to follow these directions may result in serious or fatal injury - NOTE: Dashed lines represent service parts cut lines. - NOTE: The A-pillar is dedicated to where it is to be sectioned, as compared to the general location within the outlined areas. - 1 BODY SIDE APERTURE (OUTER) - 2 A-PILLAR SECTIONING LOCATIONS (see note) - 3 SILL SECTIONING LOCATIONS (see note) - 4 SERVICE PARTS CUT LOCATIONS (see note)

 The body side aperture has many areas in which it may be sectioned in.
 The A-pillar is to be sectioned at the base or between the wire harness pass through and the upper door hinge as shown in figure.
-The sill areas are to be sectioned within 50mm.
-(2in.) of centerline of door opening.
 All other outlined areas represent general sectioning areas and may be sectioned within.

-Butt-joint with 13 mm.
+A butt-joint with a 13 mm.
 (0.5in.) weld backer is to be used in all sectioning areas of the outer body side aperture.

-Reinforcements Do Not Section
+Inner Body Side Components - Do Not Section